zemse/hardhat-tracer/README-TEMPLATE.md

 <_A description of each extension to the HardhatConfig or to its fields_>

-This plugin extends the `HardhatConfig`'s `ProjectPaths` object with an optional `newPath` field.
+This plugin extends the `HardhatUserConfig`'s `ProjectPathsUserConfig` object with an optional `newPath` field.

 This is an example of how to set it: